kgxsz/slates-in-a-pile/README.md

 - Don't forget to add it to the `pile` component in `core.cljs`.
 - Include your new slate's state in the global state atom in `core.cljs`.
+- You'll have to do something similar for styling in `styles/main.clj`.

 #### State n transitions
 A slate can have state.
 That state is represented by an integer n.
 This slate state is defined in the `state` atom in `core.cljs`.
 When you press the left or right arrow key whilst on a slate, you will decrease or increase n.
 This state transition will cause that slate to invoke both it's `render-state` and `did-update` functions.